-- 6.1 Tenders, other than the most financially advantageous, may only be accepted after consultation with the Leader of the Council and relevant Chairman of the Committee responsible for the function. - 6.2 All tenders accepted after such consultation shall be reported to the next meeting of the Council.
+- 6.1 Tenders, other than the most financially advantageous, may only be accepted after consultation with the Leader of the Council and, where appropriate, the relevant Chairman of the Committee responsible for the function. - 6.2 All tenders accepted after such consultation shall be reported to the next meeting of the Council.